Chris-pter/Oil-Palm-Tree-Detection-with-YOLOv8/README.md

 * **Elevated 'VOPs' Precision:** Fine-tuning efforts yielded positive steps forward in identifying "VOPs" more accurately, and encouraging sign for this more challenging class.
 * **Solid "Oil Palm" Foundations:** The model largely  retained its strong ability to detect "Oil Palm", indicating that its core capabilities were well-preserved during adaption.
-* **A More Balanced Approach:** This iteration of the model demonstrates a more balanced performance across both categories, providing a more consistent detection experiences as i continue the investigation.
+* **A More Balanced Approach:** This iteration of the model demonstrates a more balanced performance across both categories, providing a more consistent detection experiences as i continue the exploration.

 </details>